Kod3c/FiveCrowns/README.md

 - **Auto-validation**: Automatic detection of valid sets and runs
 - **Smart Scoring**: Intelligent grouping to minimize penalty points

-## 🃏 About Five Crowns
+## 🃏 About Wandering Wilds

-Five Crowns is a rummy-style card game that uses a special 5-suited deck (including the unique ⭐ Stars suit!).
+Wandering Wilds is a rummy-style card game that uses a special 5-suited deck (including the unique ⭐ Stars suit!).
 The game features 11 rounds where the wild card changes each round, starting with 3s and ending with Kings.

 ### Game Rules